-This is capstone course that has advanced topics in athletic training and an emphasis on achieving mastery of previous skills and proficiencies.
-Students will prepare for the BOC examination by reviewing the NATA educational competencies and proficiencies.
+This is a capstone course that has advanced topics in athletic training and an emphasis on achieving mastery of previous skills and proficiencies.
 This is a skills based course that incorporates clinical experiences in the athletic training setting as assigned by the Approved Clinical Instructor or program director.
-Some advanced topics include isokinetics, computer simulation testing, pharmacology and health care administration.
+Some advanced topics isokinetics, computer simulation testing, pharmacology and health care administration.
 CPR re-certification is also included.
 Spring.